dokun1/kitura-safe-lab/StatusReportsAndDisasters.md

 disasterClient.simulate(disaster)
 ```

 Now your dashboard is wired up.
-Next open your server, and open up `WebsocketService.swift`.
+Next open your server, and open up `WebSocketService.swift`.
 Add the following code to the bottom of your `parse:Data` function:

 ```swift
 else if let disaster = try?
 JSONDecoder().decode(Disaster.self, from: data) {